 The Yale University Art Gallery is the oldest college art museum in America.
 The Gallery’s encyclopedic holdings of more than 200,000 objects range from ancient times to the present day, and represent civilizations from around the globe.
 The Gallery is FREE and open to the public.

 159 York Street, New Haven

-Street parking in downtown New Haven is available, but limited.
-NOTE: Metered parking in downtown New Haven is in effect until 9pm, Monday through Saturday (2 hour limit from 8am-5pm, no limit after 5pm; no parking restrictions on Sunday).
+Metered street parking in downtown New Haven is available, but limited: parking in a garage with the Festival coupon is often cheaper and easier than trying to find street parking!
 Check all posted signs and be sure that you have paid your meter accordingly.
-Also check for temporary restrictions to street parking near your vehicle - due to construction in the area, some parking regulations may be temporarily changed.
+Also check for temporary restrictions to street parking near your vehicle: summertime often brings construction to the area, and some parking regulations may be temporarily changed.

 Go behind the scenes of the American Decorative Arts Furniture Study, the Gallery’s working library of American furniture and wooden objects, which features more than 1,000 works from the 17th to the 21st century.

 Claudia Rankine will discuss her lauded book Citizen: An American Lyric, an archival and curatorial project that makes present race in American life and fixes our gaze on the network of concrete and abstract forces threatening black bodies.